Graphs of Edge-Intersecting Non-Splitting Paths in a Tree: Representations of Holes-Part II: Introduction

 \subsection{Background}

 Given a tree $T$ and a set $\pp$ of non-trivial simple paths in $T$, the Vertex Intersection Graph of Paths in a Tree (\vpt) and the Edge Intersection Graph of Paths in a Tree ($\ept$) of $\pp$ are denoted by $\vptgp$ and $\eptgp$, respectively.
 Both graphs have $\pp$ as vertex set. $\vptgp$ (resp. $\eptgp$) contains an edge between two vertices if the corresponding two paths intersect in at least one vertex (resp. edge).
 A graph $G$ is $\vpt$ (resp. $\ept$) if there exist a tree $T$ and a set $\pp$ of non-trivial simple path in $T$ such that $G$ is isomorphic to $\vptgp$ (resp. $\eptgp$).
-In this case we say that $\rep$ is an $\vpt$ (resp. $\ept$) representation of $G$.
+In this case we say that $\rep$ is a $\vpt$ (resp. an $\ept$) representation of $G$.

 In this work we focus on edge intersections of paths, therefore whenever we are concerned with intersection of paths we omit the word "edge" and simply write that two paths \emph{intersect}.
 The graph of edge intersecting and non-splitting paths of a tree ($\enpt$) of a given representation $\rep$ as described above, denoted by $\enptgp$, has a vertex $v$ for each path $P_v$ of $\pp$ and two vertices $u,v$ of $\enptgp$ are adjacent if the paths $P_u$ and $P_v$ intersect and do not split (that is, their union is a path).
 A graph $G$ is an $\enpt$ graph if there is a tree $T$ and a set of paths $\pp$ of $T$ such that $G$ is isomorphic to $\enptgp$.
-We note that when $T$ is a path $\eptgp=\enptgp$ is an Interval Graph.
-Therefore the class $\enpt$ includes all Interval Graphs.
+We note that $\eptgp=\enptgp$ is an interval graph whenever $T$ is a path.
+Therefore, the class $\enpt$ includes all interval graphs.

 $\ept$ and $\vpt$ graphs have applications in communication networks.
-Assume that we model a communication network as a tree $T$ and the message routes to be delivered in this communication network as paths on $T$.
-Two paths conflict if they both require to use the same link (vertex).
+Consider a communication network of a tree topology $T$.
+The message routes to be delivered in this communication network are paths on $T$.
+Two paths conflict if they both require to use the same link (node).
 This conflict model is equivalent to an $\ept$ (a $\vpt$) graph.
-Suppose we try to find a schedule for the messages such that no two messages sharing a link (vertex) are scheduled in the same time interval.
+Suppose we try to find a schedule for the messages such that no two messages sharing a link (node) are scheduled in the same time interval.
 Then a vertex coloring of the $\ept$ ($\vpt$) graph corresponds a feasible schedule on this network.